StanPlatinum/HYBRID/README.md

 # Quick start

-## 1. install modified Xen provided by us
+## Install modified Xen provided by us

-For now, install Xen 4.6 seems a bit of inappropriate because the version is too old, but we only have it.
+For now, installing Xen 4.6 seems a bit inappropriate because the version is too old, but we only have it.

 Xen installing is a trivial thing but time-consuming, you may want to get some help, you could refer to https://github.com/xulai1001/auto-deploy and https://github.com/xulai1001/auto-deploy/blob/master1/rake/xen.rb.

-For detailed method about installing Xen, see https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source.
+For more about installing Xen, see https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source.

 Issues are welcomed.

-After finishing Xen installing, you should get a Linux (Ubuntu is the best I guess...) as guest OS.
+After finishing Xen installation, you might want to get a Linux (Ubuntu is the best I guess...) guest OS.

-## 2. install LibVMI
+## Install LibVMI

 In our project, we use LibVMI version 0.10.1 to run some demos.

-For detailed method about installing LibVMI, see https://github.com/libvmi/libvmi.
+For more about installing LibVMI, see https://github.com/libvmi/libvmi.

-## 3. Run it!
+## Run it!

-### 3.1 Creating a HVM guest
+### Creating HVM guest

 Please also refer to Xen homepage..., https://wiki.xenproject.org/wiki/Xen_Project_Beginners_Guide.

-### 3.2 using LibVMI
+### Using LibVMI

 cd ./cr3lookup/offset && make

 cd .. && make

-### 3.3 getting a ROP demo and run it
+### Getting a ROP demo and running it

-### 4. Display it!
+### Display it!

 cd ./getting_lbrinfo